Turn claim-level answer traces into production metrics, actionable alerts, privacy-safe debugging records, and reproducible incident evidence.

 2window_cost_usd=0.001427

-3req_206_cost_usd=0.000279If a provider later changes cached-token pricing or adds a service-tier surcharge, old traces remain interpretable: usage was recorded once, while the rate-card version states how the estimate was computed.
+4invalid_usage=cached_input_tokens must be between 0 and input_tokensIf a provider later changes cached-token pricing or adds a service-tier surcharge, old traces remain interpretable: usage was recorded once, while the rate-card version states how the estimate was computed.
+Reject impossible counters rather than clamping them into a plausible-looking cost.

-A trace may contain an order identifier, email address, or full customer request.
+A trace may contain an incident identifier, email address, or full operator request.
 That text can help an incident investigation, but it shouldn't be your default long-lived record.

 For this workflow, durable logs can retain: